purescript/governance/CODE_OF_CONDUCT.md

 * We talk about the language, its related libraries and infrastructure, and our experiences using it.
 * We help PureScript programmers learn the language and we ask for help becoming stronger programmers ourselves.
-* We discuss general functional programming concepts and other parts of programming, type theory, and mathematics that are relevant to Purescript.
+* We discuss general functional programming concepts and other parts of programming, type theory, and mathematics that are relevant to PureScript.
 * We organize open-source work, meetups, hackathons, and other community events.
 * We discuss what we can do to grow an inclusive, friendly, and respectful community.